TerribleDev/TimberWinR/mdocs/GrokFilter.md

 ```
 %{IP:client} %{WORD:method} %{URIPATHPARAM:request} %{NUMBER:bytes} %{NUMBER:duration}
 ```
-And if the message matches, then 5 fields would be added to the event: client, method, request, bytes and duration.
+And if the message matches, then 5 fields would be added to the event:
+ 1. client=55.3.244.1
+ 2. method=GET
+ 3. request=/index.html
+ 4. bytes=15824
+ 5. duration=0.043

 ```json
   "Filters": [